-Joe Pass, the "President of Be Bop", and one of the most gifted interpreters and improvisational musicians of his generation, was born today, January 13, 1929, The arc of Pass' lifetime coincided with the evolution of electric jazz guitar.
-His full, muscular tone was inspired by his heroes-- Charlie Christian, Django Reinhardt (who performed with an Epiphone when he briefly went electric) and Wes Montgomery, but in many ways his approach to the instrument was deeper, drawing on his thorough understanding of chord theory and his inspired approach to melody.
+Every January, Epiphone salutes the "President of Be Bop" Joe Pass, one of the most gifted improvisational musicians of his generation.
+Born January 13, 1929 in New Brunswick, New Jersey, the arc of Pass' lifetime coincided with the evolution of electric jazz guitar.
+His full, muscular tone was inspired by his heroes-- Charlie Christian, Django Reinhardt (who performed with an Epiphone when he briefly went electric), and Wes Montgomery.
+But in many ways, his approach to the instrument was much deeper, drawing on his thorough understanding of chord theory and his inspired approach to melody.

 Pass was the last of his kind, drawn to the profession when electric guitar was still a new instrument.
 In his youth before a disastrous decade-long fight with heroin, Pass' sense of musicality was shaped and challenged by the most sophisticated players of his time including Charlie Parker, Dizzy Gillespie, and Art Tatum.
 And when he returned to the scene in the early 60s, he quickly re-established his career with a style that combined dense chords and driving rhythm with a sort of musical "second sight," an intuitive feel for the inner soul of a composition.
 When playing in an ensemble, Pass showed extraordinary empathy and could make a group of musicians sound like a band.
 And when unaccompanied, as he often was on his now class recordings for Norman Granz's Pablo label in the 60s and 70s, Pass could make standards like "How High the Moon" or "All of Me" seem like new compositions.